turingschool/curriculum-site/module3/lessons/react_ideabox.md

 Next, let's focus on getting our two ideas to render!

 We already said that we want to have a container for all of our idea Cards.
 So let's create that component!
-In your VS Code, make an `Ideas` directory within the `components` directory and give it two new files: `Ideas.jsx` and `Ideas.css`.
+In your VS Code, within the `src/components/Ideas` directory, create two new files: `Ideas.jsx` and `Ideas.css`.

 <section class="note">
 ### Note